-The CMS placed an advertisement in the Mirror-Exchange on November 22nd to notify the public of the
+The CMS placed an advertisement in the Mirror-Exchange on November 22nd to notify the public of the change.

-The CMS alleges that MHC used unnecessary physical and chemical restraints that placed specific residents at great risk for incontinence, skin breakdown, accidents, increased agitation and social iso-
+The CMS alleges that MHC used unnecessary physical and chemical restraints that placed specific residents at great risk for incontinence, skin breakdown, accidents, increased agitation and social isolation.

 Although Milan Health Care did not provide comments for this article, it will reportedly close on December 27th.
-MHC is required to provide written notification to residents of the facility or their legal representatives about the imcategory with their miniature trucking rig, delivering candy and Christmas cheer to the hundreds gathered along Main Street.
-Photo by Logan Watson.
+MHC is required to provide written notification to residents of the facility or their legal representatives about the im-